 In accordance with the Higher Education Opportunity Act of 1965 as amended (HEA) Morgan State University has implemented a comprehensive communications system to provide prompt warning notifications and alerts of emergencies or threats to the campus community using a variety of methods, including but not limited to: email notices; short message service text alerts, outdoor warning alarms and public address system, social media, website notices, and other methods.
-The office of Public Relations and/or the Office of Campus and Public Safety in the person of the Executive Director of Campus and Public Safety, and/or the Chief of Police or the ranking police officer on duty will notify the campus community of emergencies that have occurred and necessitate caution, direct the campus community on evacuation routes and procedures, or other action on the part of students, employees, and campus visitors.
+The office of Public Relations and/or the Chief of Police or the ranking police officer on duty will notify the campus community of emergencies that have occurred and necessitate caution, direct the campus community on evacuation routes and procedures, or other action on the part of students, employees, and campus visitors.
 The campus community will be "immediately" notified upon confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on campus unless the notification will compromise efforts to contain the emergency.
 During such times, University officials may request the assistance of local first responders to assist with handling the emergency.
 Members of the community will be directed to a safe location.
-The Office of Campus and Public Safety will test this system annually and keep a file of the results of those tests.
-Annually, the offices of Public Relations and Human Resources provide communications to the University community regarding University procedures for authorized closings and campus closures due to inclement weather. event of an actual emergency the campus community will be notified through text messages (Short message service), e-mail, and the University Web site.
+The Police and Public Safety will test this system annually and keep a file of the results of those tests.
+Annually, the offices of Public Relations and Human Resources provide communications to the University community regarding University procedures for authorized closings and campus closures due to inclement weather.
+In the event of an actual emergency the campus community will be notified through text messages (Short message service), e-mail, and the University Web site.
 Members of the community should take responsibility for regularly checking their e-mail.
-In order to receive campus-wide email announcements, one must have a Morgan State University e-mail account, which is issued to members of the University community.
+In order to receive campus-wide e-mail announcements, one must have a Morgan State University e-mail account, which is issued to members of the University community.
 Morgan State University employees and students are assigned University email accounts upon registration for classes or when hired by the University.
 Members of the MSU Community are notified on an annual basis that they are required to notify the MSU Police Department (MSUPD) of any situation or incident on campus that involves a significant emergency or dangerous situation that may involve an immediate or ongoing threat to the health and safety of students and/or employees on campus.
 MSUPD has the responsibility of responding to, and summoning the necessary resources, to mitigate, investigate, and document any situation that is reported to them that may cause a significant emergency or dangerous situation.
 In addition, the MSU Police Department has a responsibility to respond to such reported incidents to determine if the situation does in fact, pose a threat to the community.
 If that is the case, Federal Law requires that the institution immediately notify the campus community or the appropriate segments of the community that may be affected by the situation.